Chateau Impney: 2009–present

 The hotel entered administration in 2009, and was bought out in 2012 by Greyfort Hotels.
 An extensive refurbishment programme was planned and began later that year, aiming to sympathetically restore the building and update its accommodation.

 Thus far, the main bedrooms in the hotel have been refurbished, including its two feature rooms, to include luxury detailing and modern technology, and the other rooms in the hotel's extension and grounds are to be updated as well.
 In particular, the two feature rooms follow John Corbett's original designs and furnishings as closely as possible while maintaining a modern approach, based on his original photographs that still remain in the hotel today.
 The function rooms have been carefully restored, maintaining the original ceiling mouldings and panels, and original features such as the oak-carved Jacobean staircase and stained glass windows in the Grand Bar have been sympathetically cared for and renewed.

 On 2 December 2013, The Impney Restaurant & Bar was officially opened to the public.
 The new restaurant and bar combined the original downstairs restaurant and bar, which were known separately as Jason's Carving Room and Corbett's Bar, to provide a more open and contemporary space.

 Across 2014, Chateau Impney embarked on a tree planting scheme to restore its 110 acres of parkland to Corbett's original intentions.
 The scheme saw over 200 trees planted within the grounds of the Chateau, the cultivation of an orchard to allow the hotel to become more self-sufficient and the removal of fencing to allow the grounds to return to the open parkland setting that was present during Corbett’s residency.

-In March 2020 at the start of the Coronavirus pandemic resulting in the closure of public buildings including hotels, the Chateau was temporarily closed.
+In March 2020, at the start of the Coronavirus pandemic resulting in the closure of public buildings including hotels, the Chateau was temporarily closed.
 This led to the announcement in April 2020 of the hotel closing permanently and the redundancy of the staff.

+The owners submitted, in October 2025, to the District Council a plan for redevelopment of the site.
+A hotel and restaurant will once again be housed in the main building.
+Also added to the estate will be 127 new houses, businesses and parkland.